Bedford Presbyterian Church (New York): History

 an 1872 newcomer, a whitewashed eccentricity with unmatching towers, an unexpected rose window and, within, amen pews flanking the pulpit.

 It is part of the Bedford Village Historic District, which was added to the National Register of Historic Places in northern Westchester County in 1973.

 The church, which has excellent acoustics, is often used as a venue for sacred music concerts and recitals.
 The choir The Master Singers of Westchester performed regular concerts such as Britten's A Ceremony of Carols in 1984, his cantata St. Nicholas in 1986, and Bach's Mass in B minor in March 2003.
 The Westchester Oratorio Society performed its 20th-anniversary concert there on 6 May 2018, performing Mozart's Requiem, with organist Anthony Newman.

 In 1998, the congregation contracted with Martin Pasi to design and build a new tracker organ for the church.
 The organ is a 2-manual organ of 29 stops and is entirely encased in the rear gallery.

 Bedford Presbyterian is known for its creative worship, outreach ministries, and youth programs.
 The high school youth program is centered around work trips to Appalachia and Nicaragua.
 The members of the congregation work with Habitat for Humanity, the Mount Kisco Interfaith Food Pantry, and Midnight Run.
 Bedford Presbyterian Church helped to co-found the Emergency Shelter Partnership in which local churches and synagogues provide shelter for homeless guests during the winter months.

-Their present minister is the Rev. Carol Howard Merritt.
+Their present minister is the Rev. Dr. Joseph F. Scrivner.